Air (2023 Russian film)

 Air (Воздух) is a 2023 Russian historical war drama film written and directed by Aleksei German Jr. about female pilots at the front during the Great Patriotic War, starring Anastasia Talyzina, Aglaya Tarasova and Kristina Lapshina.

-It premiered on October 26, 2023 at the 36th Tokyo International Film Festival.
-This film was theatrically released in Russia on January 18, 2024 by National Media Group Film Distribution.
+Air premiered on October 26, 2023, at the 36th Tokyo International Film Festival.
+The film was theatrically released in Russia on January 18, 2024, by National Media Group Film Distribution.

 Plot

 The film is set during the Second World War in the spring of 1942, amidst fierce battles on the Leningrad Front, where significant human and technical resources are dedicated to holding back the advance of German troops.
 Female volunteers are recruited into a mixed aviation regiment to fly military aircraft, facing skepticism from the predominantly male staff, who treat them with distrust.

 Zhenya is a talented pilot whose only dream is to master flight and defeat enemies.
 She feels more confident in the sky than on the ground, struggling to build relationships due to her past experiences with loss.
 Despite her young age, she tries to avoid emotional connections, but her dedication to flying makes her the top pilot in the regiment, surpassing even seasoned commanders.
 As the other female pilots improve their skills, Zhenya remains emotionally distant.
 However, the increasing deaths of her colleagues begin to take a toll on her, forcing her to confront her fears and the realities of war.